NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 centerFrequency and CaptureEvent.sampFreq determine the bandwidth of the I/Q samples.
 In the case of a swept frequency sensor, there could be several capture events corresponding to a single scan.

-Decode = Decdoed LTE information
+Decode = Decoded LTE information

 Our first target is coherent detection, where we assume complete knowledge of the signal we are trying to detect.
 For LTE, the following are